 July.
 Unsettled: Cranwell (Lincs) had 131mm on the 11th and 61mm on the 13th.

 August.
 A warm month (17.1C overall - the warmest since 1911).
 The first ten days were dominated by unsettled westerlies, but it was nevertheless still warm and bright in the south.
 An incursion of warm air then caused temperatures of 31C across the southeast on the 11th.
-Then an area of high pressure over Germany sent a thundery low to the SW of England on the 19th, bringing very hot air up from the south into southern Britain.
-It was very hot (36.1C or 97F on the 19th at Camden Square, Tottenham, Halstead in Essex and several places around London); 96C over a wide area of East Anglia: this was one the of the three hottest days of the century, and all the more notable for being in the second half of the month.
+Then an area of high pressure over Gemany sent a thundery low to the SW of England on the 19th, bringing very hot air up from the south into southern Britain.
+It was very hot (36.1C or 97F on the 19th at Camden Square, Tottenham, Halstead in Essex and several places around London); it was 96F over a wide area of East Anglia: this is one the of the three hottest days of the century, and all the more notable for being in the second half of the month.
 It is the latest date to reach such a high temperature.
 99F (37.2) was recorded at Greenwich, but in a Glaisher screen, so is now not accepted.
 In contrast, it was only 22C at Harrogate and 24C at Chester.
 It was extremely humid, with widespread thunderstorms later in the day.
 The minimum overnight 19-20th at Lympne in Kent was 22.7, a record for many years.
 Temperatures still reached 30C in London on the 20th, but it was cooler further north: 22C in Birmingham on the 19th, and 19C on the 20th.
 Thunderstorms on the 20-21, with flooding in the Midlands.
 The month ended sunny but cooler.

 September.
 This was a mixed month, but was generally dull.
 An unsettled start, particularly in the W and N, but very warm in the SE on the 2nd.
 Warm and sunny midmonth in the south and east.
 Cooler and unsettled across the country from the19th on.